How to Install a Computer Program

-You install new computer programs so that you can do new things by using those programs — things you can’t do with the programs you already have.
-You can install a program to add new capabilities to your computer, such as creating greeting cards or drafting legal documents.
+You install a computer program so that you can do new things by using those programs — things you can’t do with the programs you already have.
+You can install a computer program to add new capabilities to your computer, such as creating greeting cards or drafting legal documents.
 Some programs are free; others cost money.
 Programs designed for professional work may cost hundreds of dollars.

 To install programs from a CD or DVD: